BlueOakJS/blueoak-server/README.md

 ![BlueOak Logo](https://github.com/BlueOakJS/blueoak-server/wiki/images/blueoak.png)
 ======

-BlueOak Server is a framework for building RESTful APIs in NodeJS.
+BlueOak Server is a NodeJS framework for building RESTful APIs.

 [![Build Status](https://travis-ci.org/BlueOakJS/blueoak-server.svg?branch=master)](https://travis-ci.org/BlueOakJS/blueoak-server)

+BlueOak Server is _swagger-matic_, that is, it maximizes the value of your Swagger API by using it to drive runtime behavior.
+BlueOak Server loads your Swagger API, connects the paths it defines to your implementation code, exposes that API to the network, and validates that every request is well-formed per that API.

 Check out the documentation on our wiki: https://github.com/BlueOakJS/blueoak-server/wiki